Peru president dissolves congress, which then ousts him

 LIMA, Peru (AP) — Peru's Congress removed President Pedro Castillo from office Wednesday, voting to replace him with the vice president, shortly after Castillo decreed the dissolution of the legislature ahead of a scheduled vote to oust him.

-The national ombudsman's office called Castillo's attempt to dissolve the Congress a coup, although at least one expert disagreed.
+The national ombudsman's office called Castillo's move to dissolve the Congress a coup, although at least one expert disagreed.

 Peru’s Congress has the ability to remove the president and the president has the ability to dissolve the Congress, so "technically, it is not a coup,” said Eduardo Gamarra, a political science and international relations professor at Florida International University.